bennyistanto/gost-climate/book/_build/html/_sources/indices/tci.md

 # Temperature Condition Index

-The Temperature Condition Index (VCI) compares the current Land Surface Temperature (LST) to the range of values observed in the same period in previous years.
+The Temperature Condition Index (TCI) compares the current Land Surface Temperature (LST) to the range of values observed in the same period in previous years.
 The TCI is expressed in % and gives an idea where the observed value is situated between the extreme values (minimum and maximum) in the previous years.
 TCI used to determine stress on vegetation caused by temperatures and excessive wetness.
 Conditions are estimated relative to the maximum and minimum temperatures and modified to reflect different vegetation responses to temperature.

 **How it works**